-In I Melt With you – Friends to the end.
+Friends to the end.

-Mark Pellington’s I Melt With You truly defines the term friends to the end.
+Mark Pellington’s I Melt With You defines the term friends to the end.
 Say what you like about friendship.
 If fortunate, they are sometimes the single thread that help to keep us together.
 Mark Pellington (Arlington Road) adapted I Melt With You from a screenplay by writer Glenn Porter.
 The film stars Rob Lowe (The Outsiders), Thomas Jane (Dream Catcher), Jeremy Piven (Entourage), and Christian McKay (Tinker Tailor Solider Spy) as a group of old college friends who attend their annual weekend retreat–only this time, they are forced to take a hard look at their lives, and the decisions they have made.

 There may come a time when each of us take a moment out of our busy lives and reflect on the important events in our lives, and perhaps compare our dreams to the incomparable situations that life has led us: Re-evaluating friendships, family, and public and private achievements.
-No one can truly assess the real results of our deeds laid bare before us and yet, we somehow celebrate our failures and successes to form the basis of, according to Abraham Maslow, “the basis of the perceived need for self-actualization, ‘what a man can be, he must be.'”
+No one can honestly assess the real results of our deeds laid bare before us and yet, we somehow celebrate our failures and successes to form the basis of, according to Abraham Maslow, “the basis of the perceived need for self-actualization, ‘what a man can be, he must be.'”

-If social, psychological, and intimate needs are not met, one simply cannot progress to the next level in the hierarchy of needs.
+If social, psychological, and intimate needs are not met, one simply cannot progress to the next level in the hierarchy of requirements.
 I Melt With You directly serves as an example of how human motivation, need, self-actualization, and self-transcendence resonates throughout the emotional, and tragic events that occur.

 Richard (Jane), Ron (Piven), Jonathan (Lowe), and Tim (McKay), whom all are in their 40’s, meet every year at a lofty beach house to re-live their 1980’s college years filled with drugs–lots of them–alcohol, and their memories.
 They arrive one by one and enlist themselves in drugs and alcohol.
 The room was filled with laughter and tales of their sexual conquests, and current lives, however, something was different about this time.

-Overall, I truly enjoyed this movie, the acting performances are solid (Priven, Lowe, Jane and McKay at their emotional best).
+Overall, I actually enjoyed this movie; the acting performances are solid (Priven, Lowe, Jane and McKay at their emotional best).
 Once you get past the bombardment of music, sex, drugs, and alcohol–and the ‘out-of-place’ or random addition of a local cop, Laura (Carla Gigino), you can truly appreciate the conscious value I Melt With You offer–that life does not always turn out as planned.
 There are difficulties, attachments, challenges on individual’s emotional well-being.
 Especially when existing only in selfish indulgence.

-This movie will move you, it will also bring attention to those special moments, the finer and important details about life that goes ignored.
+This movie will move you; it will also bring attention to those special moments, the finer and important details about life that goes ignored.
 It isn’t just about obnoxious music and getting high.
-It’s all about self reflection, and an attempt at conquering those inner demons.
+It’s all about self-reflection and an attempt at conquering those inner demons.